-The Director of Quality must be assured that ULSU has engaged fully, constructively and in accordance with the ethos of the quality review process at all stages.
-In particular, he must be satisfied that the unit has genuinely made all reasonable efforts to pursue the QIP and that it provides a sufficiently compelling justification in cases where a recommendation has been rejected.
+The Director of Quality must be assured that the ULPSU has engaged fully, constructively and in accordance with the ethos of the quality review process at all stages.
+In particular, he must be satisfied that the unit has genuinely made all reasonable efforts to implement the QIP and that it provides a sufficiently compelling justification in cases where a recommendation has been rejected.

-Although not an anticipated occurrence, if the Director of Quality forms an evidence-based opinion that the unit fails to satisfy the above obligations, he must discuss this with the VPA&R and senior ULSU governance officers.
+Although not an anticipated occurrence, if the Director of Quality forms an evidence-based opinion that the unit has failed to satisfy the above obligations, he must discuss this with the VPA&R and senior ULPSU governance officers.
 Using their joint discretion, this group may recommend that specific follow-up action be taken.